 The crowd yelled and screamed their approval then started a chant of “JOHN, JOHN, JOHN...”

 John waved his hands at the crowd.
 Jenny and his kids appeared by his side.
 Gaia in his arms.
 Next to Poncho, hugging him was Maria with his boys and girls.
 Maria still had Junior on her back.
-They appeared next to Poncho, Gerry tugging on his pant leg to be lifted up again.
+They appeared next to Poncho, Gerry tugging on his pant leg wanting to be lifted again.
 After several minutes John raised his hands.
 “My brothers and sisters.
 We have taken a giant step for mankind.
-We heard that forty seven years ago from a man on the moon.
+We heard that fifty years ago from a man on the moon.
 Only this time we are taking that step on the Earth and we are not done, we have just begun to make changes in the lives of everyone on earth.
 To connect all of mankind to our Father.”
-John looked to Poncho, “Ladies and gentlemen, boys and girls we have asked our Father, who is to become the next leader of Mexico.
+John looked at Poncho, “Ladies and gentlemen, boys and girls we have asked our Father, who is to become the next leader of Mexico.
 God, our Father gave us Poncho Bautista of José María Chetumal.
-He is the chosen leader of what is left of that great community.”
+He is the chosen leader of God of what is left of that great community.”

 Eleven thousand from José María Chetumal raised their voices in agreement for their Poncho to be the leader for all of Mexico.
 Soon it included all the voices in agreement from the hundreds of thousands that were present.
-All of the ones from Mexico and many from the New United States.
+All the ones from Mexico and many from the New United States.

 “The door is open for you Poncho.”
 John knew exactly what Poncho was facing, “Do you want this?”